 To understand the full story that inspired the beginnings of Cultures in Harmony, please read A Message from Our Founder.

 Juntos con Vecinos, our project in the Washington Heights neighborhood of New York City, also conducted activities in the Dominican Republic, which served to further connect the Dominican and non-Dominican communities back in Washington Heights.
 Rosanna Morillo, sister of Juntos con Vecinos co-founder Dr. Jorge Piña, coordinated the 2009 activities of William Harvey.
 He gave an outreach concert at Villa Bendicion and was a guest on Freddy y Punto, the most-watched TV program in the country.
 A big article about Juntos con Vecinos and Cultures in Harmony appeared in Clave, the leading weekly news magazine there.
-Dr. Piña arranged for William to meet with Juan Freddy Armando, a renowned poet.
 In August 2009, Juntos con Vecinos piano teacher Irene Wong attended a poetry retreat in the Dominican Republic with Dr. Piña.
 In January 2010, William returned to the Dominican Republic for the third time.

 In 2009, we partnered with the US Embassy to bring CiH to Cairo and Alexandria.
 The project began with a concert for and reception with Ambassador Margaret Scobey and invited guests at her residence.
 We gave a workshop at El Sawy Culture Wheel for students from the Valuable Girl Project.
 A concert at El Sawy conclude the first of our two stays in Cairo.